iamb4uc/opensoc/README.md

 ## Not Covered Yet

 The intro post mentions future work such as agents, `auditd`, `osquery`, FleetDM OSS, Suricata, Zeek, SOAR, Windows/macOS agents, and Splunk.
 Those are not documented here yet because the published setup posts have not covered them.
+I will implement them and get them documented here along with config files and other stuffs

 ## License